General · · 21 min read

 While CPQ systems have some great advantages, they also come with their fair share of challenges.

-1. Implementation Complexity: Integrating CPQ platforms with existing ERP and CRM solutions can be quite a puzzle.
+1. Implementation Complexity: Integrating CPQ platforms with existing systems can be quite a puzzle.
 It often takes a lot of time and resources, especially in manufacturing environments where older systems might not easily adapt to new tech.
 For instance, TeraQuint INC. found that moving their configuration logic to guided selling really streamlined their quoting process.
 However, they faced some initial bumps along the way, like reducing their quoting steps from 15 to just 4 and achieving zero-error quotes.

 2. Cost: Let’s talk about money.
-The upfront investment in CPQ software, along with ongoing maintenance costs, can add up quickly.
+The initial investment, along with ongoing maintenance costs, can add up quickly.
 Smaller manufacturers might find these expenses a bit daunting, especially when they’re working with tight budgets.
-The CPQ software market is expected to grow significantly, with a market opportunity of $3.51 billion from 2024 to 2029 and an anticipated CAGR of 16.5% from 2026 to 2035.
+The CPQ market, with a market opportunity of $3.51 billion from 2024 to 2029 and an anticipated CAGR of 16.5% from 2026 to 2035.
 Still, that financial commitment can be a deal-breaker for many.

-3. User Adoption: Switching to a new CPQ framework can sometimes meet resistance from employees who are used to the old ways.
-That’s why effective training and change management strategies are so important.
+3. Change Management: Switching to a new CPQ framework can sometimes meet resistance from employees who are used to the old ways.
+That’s why training programs are so important.
 They help ensure that everyone is ready to embrace the new system.
 As Brian LaManna wisely said, "Implementing a CPQ solution is not a one-off task; it's an evolving process."

-On the flip side, traditional supply chain management has its own set of limitations:
+On the flip side, traditional supply chains face challenges:

 1. Lack of Flexibility: Conventional frameworks often struggle to keep up with fast-changing market conditions, leading to inefficiencies.
 If a manufacturer can’t pivot quickly, they risk falling behind in a competitive landscape.